jmccann-dev-10/fizz-buzz/README.md

 - [ ] for all other inputs, return the input as a string

 ## Methods
-- public static String getFizzBuzz(int input)
+- public static String processNumber(int input)